Brooks School Day Camp

 The Group Three experience is focused on independence, team building, and healthy choices.
 These building blocks are naturally developed through a wide array of activities.

-Each activity is led by a dedicated team of counselors whose background and passion are in youth development.
-Each one-week session is themed to create camaraderie and a sense of belonging that will enhance your child’s experience.
+The Brooks School Day Camp focuses on helping campers safely and comfortably push out of their comfort zones.
+Each two-week session is themed to create camaraderie and a sense of belonging that will enhance your child’s experience.
 The Group Three schedule is designed to be age-appropriate with the introduction of free-choice blocks and weekly team building using our ropes course.

 Brooks School Day Camp provides participants with a variety of activities like no other local camp can equal.
 Taking full advantage of our 270-acre campus on the shore of Lake Cochichewick, our highly qualified staff offer specialized instruction in a wide array of activities.
 Children will engage in hands-on fun as they participate in both indoor and outdoor activities that change with each day.